 What is a hearing loop?

-The hearing loop consists of a microphone to pick up the spoken word; an amplifier which processes the signal which is then sent through the final piece; the loop cable, a wire placed around the perimeter of a specific area i.e. a meeting room, a church, a service counter etc to act as an antenna that radiates the magnetic signal to the hearing aid.
+The hearing loop consists of an audio source, connected to an amplifier which processes the signal, which is then sent through the final piece, the loop cable.
+In its simplest form this is a wire placed around the perimeter of a specific area i.e. a church or a small meeting room, but can be a specially designed layout to cover more complex areas.

-Below is a diagram of a hearing loop at a shop counter or bank
+Below is a diagram of a hearing loop at a shop counter or bank (Images courtesy of Ampetronic)

 Why use a hearing loop?